“We must obey God rather than human beings!”

 The early Church did not flourish in ease.
 The apostles, empowered by the Holy Spirit, proclaimed Jesus’ resurrection boldly and healed the sick publicly.
 In response, they were arrested, flogged, and warned to be silent.
 Yet their joy overflowed: “They left the Sanhedrin, rejoicing because they had been counted worthy of suffering disgrace for the Name” (Acts 5:41).

 Their courage came from deep conviction.
 When ordered to stop preaching, Peter responded: “We must obey God rather than human beings!” (v.29).
 His defense was not long, but it was full of gospel power—Jesus crucified, risen, exalted, and offering forgiveness and repentance to all (vv.30–31).
+The apostles understood the Cost of Discipleship and were willing to face rejection, prison, and even death for the sake of Christ.
+Their boldness didn’t come from stubbornness but from a Spirit-filled allegiance that placed obedience to God above all else.
+In their surrender, they found strength—not just to speak, but to suffer with joy for the name of Jesus.

 Their boldness stirred fury, but in God’s providence, Gamaliel stood up and reminded the council: “If their purpose or activity is of human origin, it will fail.
 But if it is from God… you will not be able to stop these men” (vv.38–39).
 God’s purposes remain unstoppable.